timotejroiko/megahash/README.md

 # Overview

-**MegaHash** is a super-fast C++ [hash table](https://en.wikipedia.org/wiki/Hash_table) with a Node.js wrapper, capable of storing over 1 billion keys, has read/write speeds above 500,000 keys per second (depending on CPU speed and total keys in hash), and relatively low memory overhead.
-This module is designed primarily as a replacement for [ES6 Maps](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map), which seem to crash Node.js after about 15 million keys.
+**MegaHash** is a super-fast C++ [hash table](https://en.wikipedia.org/wiki/Hash_table) with a Node.js wrapper, capable of storing over 1 billion keys, has read/write speeds above 500,000 keys per second (depending on CPU speed, key/value size, and total keys in hash), and low memory overhead (~30 bytes per key).
 However, please note that there are some [caveats](#caveats).

 I do know of the [hashtable](https://www.npmjs.com/package/hashtable) module on NPM, and have used it in the past.
-The problem is, that implementation stores everything on the V8 heap, so it runs into serious performance dips with tens of millions of keys (see below).
-Also, it seems like the author may have abandoned it (open issues are going unanswered), and it doesn't compile on Node v12.
+The problem is, that implementation stores everything on the V8 heap, so it runs into serious performance dips with tens of millions of keys.
+Also, it seems like the author may have abandoned it (open issues are going unanswered), and it doesn't compile on Node v12+.

 ## MegaHash Features